Your Rent Account

 Rent is charged to your account every Monday.
-Payments are not accepted at the office but may be made in the following ways:
+Please note that payments are not accepted at the office but may be made in the following ways:

 *There is no charge for using your swipe card however an appropriate charge is payable to replace lost cards.
 Faulty cards are replaced free of charge.

-Your bank or building society may charge you a set up fee for Standing Order transactions.
+**Your bank or building society may charge you a set-up fee for Standing Order transactions.
 You may also be charged when you change the amount.
+Please check with your bank or building society.

 Rates are assessed by the Valuation and Lands Agency.
 Increases are notified to Connswater Homes and the charge is collected along with your rent.